Influencer Photos

 How does Bold differ from Aesthetic?

-Bold is high-saturation, high-contrast, and statement-leaning — vibrant backdrop, fashion-forward silhouette, dramatic light.
-Aesthetic is muted, atmospheric, and quiet — neutral palette, negative space, soft window light.
-Pick Bold if you want maximum thumb-stopping power; pick Aesthetic if you want editorial restraint.
+Bold is high-saturation, high-contrast, and statement-leaning — vibrant backdrop, fashion-forward silhouette, dramatic light, tuned for TikTok and Instagram thumb-stopping.
+Aesthetic is muted, atmospheric, and quiet — neutral palette, negative space, soft window light, tuned for curated Instagram grids and X profile photos.
+Pick Bold for maximum reach; pick Aesthetic for editorial restraint.

 Will the wardrobe match what I uploaded?